python/cpython/Doc/library/atexit.rst

 interpreter termination.

-Note: the functions registered via this module are not called when the program is killed by a signal, when a Python fatal internal error is detected, or when :func:`os._exit` is called.
+Note: the functions registered via this module are not called when the program is killed by a signal not handled by Python, when a Python fatal internal error is detected, or when :func:`os._exit` is called.

 .. function:: register(func, *args, **kargs)